0xDerked/solana-anchor-examples/anchor-counter/README.md

 -   Run the typescript tests with `anchor test`
 -   Can use None as the processor and will still be fine with cargo test-sbf (this confused me for a long time and I still don't really understand why it complains about the typing when I try to use the processor! macro, but whatever)
 -   Took the load_and_deserialize with the type generic from the MarginFi test suite

+# Notes

+-   Unable to reset the ledger state between tests in Typescript.